Logo white Logo

 Whitman County Public Health has been working to prevent head injuries in children by provide bicycling helmets throughout the county.

-We have a supply of bicycle helmets in various sizes for children, if your child needs one please stop by one of our WCPH office locations during normal business hours.
+We have a supply of bicycle helmets in various sizes for children, if your child needs one stop by one of our WCPH office locations during normal business hours.

 Put the helmet on your head.
 Look Up.
 You should see the bottom rim of the helmet.